 The launch of the Ioniq 5 compact CUV will be followed by the stunning Ioniq 6 mid-size sedan in next year, which subsequently will be followed by the three-row mid-size SUV Ioniq 7 in 2024.
 This is just the beginning, for Hyundai will be introducing 23 battery electric vehicles across the globe by 2025.Jose Munoz, President, and CEO, Hyundai Motor North America

 Announcing the Ioniq brand for the future Hyundai electric vehicles and its initial line-up in August 2020, Hyundai had revealed that the Ioniq 7 would be a large SUV.
 Like the other Ioniqs, it will use the new platform developed exclusively for next-gen Hyundai Motor Group electric vehicles – E-GMP (Electric-Global Modular Platform).
-It underpins future Kia EVs (including the Kia EV6) and the first dedicated Genesis EV, the Genesis GV60, that arrives this year globally.
+It underpins future Kia EVs (including the Kia EV6) and the first dedicated Genesis EV, the Genesis GV60 launched in S. Korea in October 2021.

-The Ioniq 7 will debut as a concept first, and we have gotten a glimpse of it a few times.
+The Ioniq 7 will debut as the Hyundai Seven concept this month, and we have gotten a glimpse of it a few times.
 Each of the Hyundai Ioniq EVs has a completely different design.
-Readers can see the large SUV’s concept version featuring a boxy body that gives it an upright stance and overall a very assertive character.
+Readers can see the Hyundai Seven concept featuring a boxy body that gives it an upright stance and overall a very assertive character.
 There’s also a clamshell bonnet, full-width LED DRL stripe, and likely tall pixelated headlamps with an L-shape signature on the outer ends.
 The production version would be a three-row electric SUV (confirmed), likely with 6- and 7-seat seating options offering best-in-class knee room and headroom.

 Hyundai Motor Group hinted at the Ioniq 7 even during the online presentation of its E-GMP architecture back in December 2020.
 In this presentation came an outline of the Hyundai Ioniq 7 as a suspended art in the form of a silhouette, explaining the platform layout and its possible configurations across segments.

-At the 2021 Munich Motor Show (IAA 2021), Hyundai revealed a new teaser of the Hyundai Ioniq 7.
+At the 2021 Munich Motor Show (IAA 2021), Hyundai revealed a new teaser of the Hyundai Seven concept.
 Here we got a look at the SUV’s side profile and it sits noticeably low for a large SUV.